frustra/strayphotons/docs/generated/Rendering_Components.md

 ## `light` Component

+A shadow-casting spot-light with optional gel masking texture

 | Field Name | Type | Default Value | Description |
 |------------|------|---------------|-------------|
 | **intensity** | float | 0 | The brightness of the light measured in candela (lumens per solid angle).
 This value is ignored if **illuminance** != 0. |